Legends profile: Isiah Thomas

-As a 19-year-old sophomore, Thomas (16.0 ppg, 5.8 apg) steered the Hoosiers to the 1981 NCAA Championship.
-Following that season he passed up his final two years of collegiate eligibility and entered the 1981 NBA Draft.
+As a 19-year-old sophomore, Thomas (16.0 points, 5.8 assists) steered the Hoosiers to the 1981 NCAA Championship.
+Following that season, he passed up his final two years of collegiate eligibility and entered the 1981 NBA draft.

 The 1980-81 Pistons, who finished 21-61, were the second-worst team in the league.
 Detroit was one of the few franchises that didn’t have a player capable of scoring 20 points per game.
 The hapless club made Thomas the second overall pick in the 1981 draft behind DePaul’s Mark Aguirre, a childhood friend of Thomas’ who later became his teammate.
 (Thomas, who had promised his mother he would finish college, received his degree in criminal justice six years later — on Mother’s Day.)

 In 1981-82, with center Bill Laimbeer and rookie forward Kelly Tripucka also aboard, the Pistons posted an 18-game turnaround and climbed to third in the Central Division.
 Thomas had a solid first year (17.0 ppg, 7.8 apg, 150 steals), stepping into the point guard position and leading the team in assists and steals.